dalejn/cleanBib/README.md

 # Instructions

 The goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
-This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).
+This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender ([Gender API](https://gender-api.com)) and race ([ethnicolr](https://github.com/appeler/ethnicolr)) classifier.
 Proportions of the predicted gender for first and last author pairs (man/man, man/woman, woman/man, and woman/woman) will be calculated.

 If you intend to analyze the reference list of a published paper instead of your own manuscript in progress, search the paper on [Web of Knowledge](http://apps.webofknowledge.com/) (you will need institutional access).
 Next, [download the .bib file from Web of Science following these instructions, but start from Step 4 and on Step 6 select BibTeX instead of Plain Text](https://github.com/jdwor/gendercitation/blob/master/Step0_PullingWOSdata.pdf).